Call For A Free Consultation(602) 345-1818

 If you were hit on I-10 near Dysart Road, rear-ended on Avondale Boulevard, or sideswiped getting onto the Loop 101, you already know how fast a normal afternoon turns into months of phone calls with adjusters.
 This page explains what to do next, how Arizona law applies to a crash like that, and how our team handles Avondale claims.
 Jared J. Pehrson works each matter personally.
 Clients don’t get handed off to a paralegal they’ve never met.

-We handle Arizona car accident cases across the West Valley, with Avondale being one of our most active service areas.
-Avondale clients come to us from across the city: Garden Lakes, Rancho Santa Fe, Coldwater Springs, and the corridors that connect them.
+We handle Arizona car accident matters across the West Valley, with Avondale being one of our most active service areas.
+Clients come to us from across the city: Garden Lakes, Rancho Santa Fe, Coldwater Springs, and the corridors that connect them.

 The first hour matters more than the next six months.